antonkalik/shoy/README.md

 Faster: Patches are shallow merges; selectors skip unchanged diffs.
 Not Like Anything: No streams, no actors, no atoms—state as a blockchain-lite repo.
 Works offline (localStorage commits).

-This dodges all prior libs: No events (XState), no sets (Zustand), no observables (MobX), no atoms (Jotai).
 Pure patches + hashes.
 Pick streams or patches—both React 16+, multi-store, performant.
-Which vibe?

 Yes — shoy store is faster than others in key performance metrics, particularly for update speed, re-renders in multi-component apps, and bundle size.
 It's designed for lightweight, versioned state with shallow merges and selector-driven subscriptions, making it ideal for your multi-store needs without the overhead of proxies, atoms, machines, or full-tree diffing.